Alt Ardoch House, Lamlash

 Outside, there are terraces to the front and rear gardens with seating; and a large lawn with fruit trees and herbaceous borders set within a backdrop of pine forests.
 The rear terrace is secluded and faces south, a perfect place to relax.

 There is a footpath a short distance from the house via Cuddy Dook and the public tennis courts to the beach and the village amenities of Lamlash.
 If you are returning after dark though you will need a torch!
 The nearest village is 1.6 miles by road.

-Family bathroom with bath and shower over.
-There is also a cloakroom / WC on the ground floor.
+A family bathroom with bath and shower over on the first floor.
+There is also a separate toilet on the ground floor.

-The kitchen is fully equipped with dining area, gas hob and electric oven, dishwasher, microwave, fridge / freezer.
-All crockery, cooking utensils, pots and pans, small appliances, baking equipment, cutlery and glassware.
+The kitchen is fully equipped with a dining area, gas hob and electric oven, dishwasher, microwave, fridge / freezer.
+All crockery, cooking utensils, pots and pans, small appliances, baking equipment, cutlery and glassware are provided.

 There is a separate utility area with washing machine and tumble dryer.

 There is a lovely sitting room with mountain and sea views.
 There is a big gas-burning stove, plenty of comfy seating and a flatscreen TV with freeview channels and a DVD player.
 The house is heated by night storage heaters with electric panel heaters in the bedrooms.

 Bed linen and towels are provided (please bring own beach / swimming towels).
 Tea towels, oven gloves and cleaning cloths are also provided.

 All electricity, including electric storage / panel heaters and calor gas for the stove are included.
 The house has high speed fibre optics broadband but please note that we cannot guarantee availability at all times as this is outwith our control and the weather can sometimes affect services.
 Please be aware that the mobile phone reception is variable with all service providers.